 The sites for this study are located in the Volta Region of Ghana.
 The Region has a total land area of 20,570 square kilometres and lies along the South-Eastern part of Ghana.
 It is about 500 kilometres in length from South to North and spans all the following vegetation zones: Costal Grassland, Mangrove Swamps, Guinea Savannah, Semi-Deciduous Forest, Sahel-Savannah and Mountainous Wooded Savannah.
 Mean annual temperatures range from 21-32 degree Celsius and rainfall lies between 1,168 mm and 2,103 mm (GSS, 2013).
-The study expanded four districts: Kadjebi, Ho West, Adaklu and Akatsi South (Fig. 6 abovc).
-The selection of the region was based on the existence of organised and controlled beekeeper activities in a form of a regional association.
+The study expanded four districts: Kadjebi, Ho West, Adaklu and Akatsi South (Fig. 6 above).
+The selection of the region was based on the existence says are composited beek ceper activities in a form of a regional association.

-The Kadjebi District covers 690 Km in the northing part of the Volta Region where the average monthly temperature is 25°C and rainfall reaches as much as 1800mm per year.
+The Kadjebi District covers 690 Km2 in the northing part of the Volta Region where the average monthly temperature is 25°C and rainfall reaches as much as 1800mm per year.
 The average altitude is 180m.a.s.l. with some peaks at 600 metres, and the landscape is characterised by hills, mountains and river valleys, being covered mainly by secondary rainforest.

 The Adaklu District is located on central part of the Volta Region and is characterized by hills, mountains, lowland and generally rather undulating landscape.
 Mean monthly temperature ranges between 22°C and 32°C. The mean annual rainfall of the district is 1250mm and peaks in June.
-Savannah woodland is the major vegetation cover with few river banks of semideciduous forest.
+Savannah woodland is the major vegetation cover with few river banks of semi-deciduous forest.

 Ho West District is located in the central part of the Volta Region with annual mean temperature range from 16.5°C to 37.8°C. Mean annual rainfall is between 120.1mm and 192mm.
-The main vegetation include the moist semideciduous forest which mostly covers the hills in the District and savannah woodland.
-The Akatsi South District is located in the Southern part of the Volta
+The main vegetation include the moist semi-deciduous forest which mostly covers the hills in the District and savannah woodland.